namnguyen3019/ci-cd-demo/README.md

 docker-compose up --build
 ```

-This will remove all containers, volumes, and rebuild from scratch.
+This will remove all containers, volumes, and rebuild from scratch. # Todo App - Deployment triggered on Mon May 26 19:41:36 CDT 2025